 From May until the end of September the water in the beaches of Greece is very warm, so Greek people head straight to the beach, especially in July and August.
 The safe swimming beaches in Athens start from Alimos and continue down the south coast.
 If you catch the metro, on the red line, from Sintagma square, and then bus number 122 you’ll arrive at Lagonisi Grand beach.
 It’s about an hour and a half away from the city centre of Athens, but it’s definitely worth going.
 The water is incredibly clean and crystal blue.
 However, you do have to pay to enter onto this this beach, but there’s plenty to do!
 Why not try some water sports to keep you entertained?
 Or relax on a sunbed under the umbrellas before you take a quick dip in the sea.
 There’s also a swimming pool next to the ocean!
 A great beach restaurant is Poseidon restaurant, serving a lot of Greek cuisine and there’s also a bar on the water’s edge where you can grab a coffee or a beer!
 The resort also has showers, toilets and dressing rooms.

-We know our complete list of 25 cool things to do in Athens are all you need for a pleasant stay in the Greek Capital.
+We know this complete list of 25 cool things to do in Athens are all you need for a pleasant stay in the Greek Capital.